 Over the years, we’ve become accustomed to the idea that the wider a smartphone camera’s aperture lens, the better.
 But Samsung are super good at switching it up, and one of the things that makes the S9 and S9+ so special is the dual aperture lens.
 It cleverly works like the iris of a human eye – so it adjusts depending on the amount of light coming in.
 If you shoot in normal or low light it uses a wider f/1.5 aperture (that lets more light in); but if you’re taking a photo in bright light, it uses a narrower f/2.4.

-Put simply, the S9 and S9+ can give you awesome photos when light isn’t on your side – so Samsung are all set to capture the up-coming light show perfectly.
+Put simply, the Samsung Galaxy camera on the S9 and S9+ can give you awesome photos when light isn’t on your side – so Samsung are all set to capture the up-coming light show perfectly.

-Hailed as the camera that ‘slows down time’, the S9 and the S9+ can capture slow-motion videos at an incredible 960 frames per second (fps).
+Hailed as the camera that ‘slows down time’, the Samsung Galaxy camera on the S9 and the S9+ can capture slow-motion videos at an incredible 960 frames per second (fps).
 As a form of reference, the Apple iPhone X captures slow-mo at just 240 fps.

 The result is amazing because you can watch moments unfold in a way you normally couldn’t.
 Choose between auto mode, which captures the action as soon as a moving subject is in view; or go for manual mode where you tap the slow-mo button to capture the exact moment you want.

-If you’re a camera connoisseur and want all the techie details, the Super Slow-mo camera on the S9 and S9+ can capture 0.2 second video segments (which last 6 seconds when played back) each with a resolution of 1280 x 720.
+If you’re a camera connoisseur and want all the techie details, the super slow-mo camera on the Samsung Galaxy camera of the S9 and S9+ can capture 0.2 second video segments (which last 6 seconds when played back) each with a resolution of 1280 x 720.
 Simples.

 The S9+ comes with a dual rear camera